SSAT Math Strategies

 Read Carefully

-For every problem, after you finish solving, look back at what the question was asking you to find.
+After you finish solving each problem, look back at what the question asked you to find.
 Make sure your answer aligns with the question.

 Work Backwards

-Take advantage of the fact that the SSAT gives you more information than just a question: it also gives you answer choices, one of which you know must be the correct answer!
+Take advantage of the fact that the SSAT gives you more information than just a question–it also provides you with answer choices, one of which must be correct!

-For questions with an unknown quantity, you can substitute the answer choices for the unknown quantity to see which is correct.
+For questions with an unknown quantity, you can substitute the answer choices for the unknown quantity to see which works in the equation.
 Always start with the middle answer choice to minimize the number of answers you have to substitute.

 Estimate